Laboratory Equipment Disposal

 Contact: Environmental Health and Safety (EH&S)

 The purpose of this policy is to maintain a safe workplace for university personnel, students, and the general public.
-Laboratory equipment may be contaminated with dangerous materials.
+Laboratory equipment may be contaminated with hazardous materials.
 This could pose a safety hazard for anyone handling or using the equipment.
 Items of concern include, but are not limited to, refrigerators, freezers, incubators, storage cabinets, glassware, water baths, shakers, analytical instruments, etc.

 Laboratory equipment transferred to ISU Surplus or disposed of by General Services must first be decontaminated and cleaned by the releasing department and inspected by a representative of Environmental Health and Safety (EH&S).
+A Laboratory Equipment Disposal form must be submitted to EH&S.

 University employees are prohibited from discarding laboratory equipment or appliances in the trash without prior approval of EH&S.